nddpj00/toolshare/README.md

 * The link is conditionally rendered based on the user being staff and logged in.
 * The existing database information for the item is pre-filled in the fields.
 * Easy to use and useful if someone needs to extend the time they've borrowed an item by pushing out the AvailableDate.
+* Django @login_required decorator used to add additional protection against anonymous users or users without the admin rights accessing the data store directly.
 * Once completed and 'Update Item' button selected it update the database with the new information immediately.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-items-edit.png">

 5. Delete Item [CRU**D**]
 * If an authenticated staff member is logged in they can delete an item, via the delete link on the respective item's detail page or from the items card on the main item page.
 * The link is conditionally rendered based on the user being staff and logged in.
+* Django @login_required decorator used to add additional protection against anonymous users or users without the admin rights accessing the data store directly.
 * As an extra precaution against deleting an item in error, I've added a modal pop-up for the user to confirm.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-itemdeletemodal.png">